kidaa/development-resources/development-roadmap/README.md

 ### Improving partcombine

-`\partcombine` is a very useful feature of LilyPond, but currectly it is severely limited.
+`\partcombine` is a very useful feature of LilyPond, but currently it is severely limited.
 It would be good to:
 * add built-in support for lyrics
 * add support for combining more than 2 voices